BrentMatoba/good_job/README.md

 # good_job
-Pomodoro counter/log using Python.

-Practices CSV manipulation, audio file manipulation, and pygame
+makes a little window/jingle using pygame